lagom/lagom/docs/manual/scala/guide/cluster/UsingAkkaPersistenceTyped.md

 @[shopping-cart-state](code/docs/home/scaladsl/persistence/ShoppingCart.scala)

-Note that we are modelling it using a case class `ShoppingCart` and there is a `checkedOutTime` that can be set when transitioning from one state (open shopping cart) to another (checked-out shopping cart).
-As we will see later, each state encodes the commands it can handle, which events it can persist and to which other states it can transition.
+Note that we are modeling it using a case class `ShoppingCart`, and there is a `checkedOutTime` that can be set when transitioning from one state (open shopping cart) to another (checked-out shopping cart).
+As we will see later, each state encodes the commands it can handle, which events it can persist, and to which other states it can transition.

-> **Note**: This is not the recommended technique though.
-Whenever your model go through different state transitions, the recommendation is to have a trait and extensions of it for each state.
+> **Note**: This is not the recommended technique, though.
+Whenever your model goes through different state transitions, the recommendation is to have a trait and extensions of it for each state.
 See examples in the [style guide for Akka Persistence Typed](https://doc.akka.io/docs/akka/2.6/typed/persistence-style.html).

 ### Modelling Commands and Replies

-Next we define the commands that we can send to it.
+Next, we define the commands that we can send to it.

 Each command defines a [reply](https://doc.akka.io/docs/akka/2.6/typed/persistence.html#replies) through a `replyTo: ActorRef[R]` field where `R` is the reply that will be sent back to the caller.
 Replies are used to communicate back if a command was accepted or rejected or to read the aggregate data (ie: read-only commands).
-It's also possible to have a mix of both, for example, if the command succeeds it returns some updated data; if it fails it returns a rejected message.
+It is also possible to have a mix of both.
+For example, if the command succeeds, it returns some updated data; if it fails, it returns a rejected message.
 Or you can have commands without replies (ie: fire-and-forget).
 This is a less common pattern in CQRS Aggregate modeling though and not covered in this example.

 @[shopping-cart-commands](code/docs/home/scaladsl/persistence/ShoppingCart.scala)